Shin Megami Tensei: Imagine: Development

+Release

-ReleaseImagine was first announced in July 2004 under the title Shin Megami Tensei Online: Imagine, with its first public appearance coming at the 2003 Tokyo Character Show.
+Imagine was first announced in July 2004 under the title Shin Megami Tensei Online: Imagine, with its first public appearance coming at the 2003 Tokyo Character Show.
 After a limited beta test at a commercial event, news on the game ended until July 2005, when it was re-revealed as an MMORPG at that year's Tokyo Game Show.
 After another prolonged silence, a closed beta test was announced in June 2006 for the end of that year, along with the game's rebranding as Megami Tensei Online: Imagine.
 The closed beta lasted across November and December 2006.
 In February 2007, the game entered open beta.
 A physical Premium Package, featuring special items and in-game bonus codes, released on March 30.
 Official service started on April 4 of that year.
 In December 2007, a second physical release dubbed the "Memorial Package" was released.
 Multiple features, such as demon mounts for players and zones like an arena and casino, were being developed for later updates when the game released.
 The time between updates was estimated at between two and three months.
 The game remained under the Megami Tensei Online: Imagine title until its first anniversary: the game underwent a revision, changing its name to Shin Megami Tensei: Imagine and giving it a new logo.
 Both the new title and logo would remain throughout its life.
 Over its nine-year lifetime, the game received frequent large and small-scale updates, and underwent staff changes: many of these changes went to adding new demons and expanding demon fusion options, along with creating new zones and storylines.